multimatum-Team/multimatum/reports/sprint10.md

 ### Lenny

 ### Léo
+This week I worked on a new feature that enables the user to select a location when creating a new deadline.
+The Mapbox API has been used, and provide the user an interface to enter a location, and the user will then have the choice between the found locations.
+When selected, the location name is displayed on the add deadline screen.
+In the future, the coordinates will be extracted and stored on Firebase.
+Everything worked fine on the emulator, but I encountered an "Inflating Excepetion" in the tests that I was notable to solve, even with a help.
+So I had no choice but to add my work as a comment for this PR until solved.
+It was not possible to do a "light" PR because if there is code about the location search bar in the project, the Inflate Excpetion occurs during the tests (even without new tests).
+Next week, I will work on this issue and if possible, store and process the extracted coordinates.

 ### Louis
 This week I had 2 task, make a filter on the main activity and create an activity to add group.
 For the filter I had to use spinner, so I read a lot of documentation on it.
 THen Joseph and Lenny made a remark.
 At the begining I could filter if deadlines were mine or in a group, they suggested the possiblity to filter by individual group.
 It was a nice idea but it took me a lot of time to implements this way, so I didn't do the activity for group.
 I'll do it next week while helping Leo on the geolocalisation.